Rebecca Hatch, Master in Business Administration

 Supporting skills and experience gained while working

 “As part of my role I manage the sales and marketing teams, sit on the board of directors and report directly to the MD.
 I am responsible for delivering company objectives in terms of sales forecast, am involved in strategic planning and future business development.
 I am studying for the MBA to support my experience and the skills I’ve gained while working with academic tools and theory to help ‘back-up’ my knowledge and give me credibility.
-I had previously studied at LSBU part-time for a diploma in management studies and so when selecting the university for my MBA, LSBU was top of my list.”
+The transition has been a simple one, having previously studied at LSBU part-time for a diploma in management studies and so when selecting the university for my MBA, LSBU was top of my list.”

 A real business environment